Teaching resources for A Level Biology

 The second presentation, 'Cholera today' is a participatory exercise offering a real world perspective of the biology, epidemiology, prevention and treatment of cholera.

-This teaching resource provides an overview of TB and drug resistant TB (DR-TB), including risk factors for developing TB, available vaccines and treatments and current research and development of both drugs and diagnostic tools.
+This teaching resource provides an overview of tuberculosis (TB) and drug-resistant TB (DR-TB), including risk factors for developing TB, available vaccines and treatments and current research and development of both drugs and diagnostic tools.

 The answers to questions are provided for ease of use by teachers.
 This multi-media resource has been prepared with the guidance of a working group of biology teachers and is informed by the 2015 specifications of AQA, OCR and Pearson Edexcel with particular emphasis on the increased mathematical demands.